 Tendonitis: Moxifloxacin may increase the chance of tendon injury.
 Injury occurs more commonly for seniors who are also taking corticosteroid medications.
 If there is any new pain in the tendons or joints, stop taking moxifloxacin, avoid physical exercise, and consult your doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, stop taking it immediately and contact your doctor.

 Breast-feeding: It is not known if moxifloxacin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children under 18 years of age.

 What other drugs could interact with this medication?

 For a full list of interactions, use the Drug Interaction Checker available on the Drugs.com website.

 If you are taking other medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

 - change one of the medications to another,

 - change how you are taking one or both of the medications, or